ritvikindupuri/AWS-DNS-Outage/TECHNICAL_DOCUMENTATION.md

 This document provides a comprehensive technical overview of the AWS Multi-Region Resilience and Outage Prevention System.
 The system is designed to provide proactive monitoring, predictive outage detection, and automated failover for multi-region AWS environments.
 This document is intended for engineers, architects, and developers who are responsible for maintaining and extending the system.

+### 1.1 Purpose
+This document provides a technical overview of the AWS Multi-Region Resilience Monitor.
+The system is designed for proactive monitoring of critical DNS endpoints in multi-region AWS environments, incorporating anomaly detection and automated failover capabilities to mitigate potential outages.

+### 1.2 Target Audience
+This documentation is intended for engineers, architects, and developers responsible for deploying, maintaining, or extending this monitoring and resilience system.

 ## Table of Contents

 - [Introduction](#introduction)